 ARRT CERTIFICATION SEMINAR...provides preparation for the national certifying examination prepared by the American Registry of Radiologic Technologists.
 Emphasis is placed on the weak areas of the individual students.
 Simulated registry examinations are utilized.
 Successful completion of the Radiography program requirements is required to enroll in this course.
-PREREQUISITE: 10526190 Radiography Clinical 5 and CONDITION: 105261 Radiography or 195262 Limited X-Ray Machine Operator Admissions Requirements Met
+PREREQUISITE: 10526190 Radiography Clinical 5 and CONDITION: 105261 Radiography Admissions Requirements Met